*This article was updated on 15 November 2020.

 In Malaysia, a property/home valuation can be defined as an exercise which is carried out to determine the current market value or selling price of your property.
 It is done by a valuer, who is a professional registered with the Board of Valuers, Appraisers and Estate Agents & Property Managers (BOVAEP) Malaysia under the Seventh Schedule of the Valuers, Appraisers and Estate Agent Rules 1986.

-What is a property/home valuation?
+What is a property valuation/home valuation?

 There are several situations where a property valuation is necessary: